Protect -For safety in case of emergency-

 This dummy was developed in the United States and represents the average adult male (175 cm in height and 78 kg in mass (about 85kg including attachments)).

-Dummy for full wrap frontal collision test (front passenger’s seat) and and offset frontal collision test (rear passenger’s seat)
+Dummy for new offset frontal collision test (driver's seat)

 Side collision test